-Genetic Counseling MS Program
+Genetic Counseling Programs

 Training Well-Rounded Genetic Counselors and Embracing 21st Century Genetics/Genomics

-The mission of the MS in Genetic Counseling Program is to train well-rounded genetic counselors in clinical genomic medicine who are equipped with the critical thinking skills to guide the evolving field of genetic counseling in this new era of precision health.
+The mission of the Masters in Genetic Counseling Program is to train well-rounded genetic counselors in clinical genomic medicine who are equipped with the critical thinking skills to guide the evolving field of genetic counseling in this new era of precision health.

 UCLA is committed to diversity, equity, and inclusion, and is located in one of the most ethnically diverse counties in the United States.
 This means that UCLA faculty, students, and staff are privileged to know and work with people from different backgrounds and these interactions enhance the quality of our students’ experience and education.

-Our genetic counseling master’s program is located in the well-respected Department of Human Genetics within the David Geffen School of Medicine, a top 20 medical school.
+Our masters in genetic counseling program is located in the well-respected Department of Human Genetics within the David Geffen School of Medicine, a top 20 medical school.
 In addition to the medical school, UCLA has the Fielding School of Public Health, School of Law, Anderson School of Management, School of Nursing, School of Dentistry, Samueli School of Engineering, Herb Alpert School of Music, School of Theater, Film, and Television, and a College of Letters and Science all on the same campus.
 This means that our students are learning in an environment rich with creativity and opportunity.

 A close alignment among the UCLA Institute for Precision Health, Department of Human Genetics, and Institute for Society and Genetics through joint and affiliated faculty enhance cross-disciplinary training for students in the program.
 Our program faculty consists of genetic counselors, trained at a variety of genetic counseling programs, geneticists and other clinicians, and researchers investigating topics from basic science to society, to provide top quality and well-rounded training to our genetic counseling students.
 Based in an academic medical center, our students are exposed to team-based medical care and team-based science.
 Faculty use state-of-the-art genomics resources and multi-disciplinary academic backgrounds to train students to work with patients and clients in a wide range of settings and from multicultural backgrounds.